 Once I had my list of active social media accounts whittled down I set about filtering through them.
 This is a good idea for everyone in my opinion.
 I was not as focused the tweets/RTs as I was who I was following.
 I had to ask myself why I was following some people?
 So, if you are working your way through a list like mine, ask yourself.
 Are you following 2000 people on Twitter?
 Why?
 What is the likely hood that you are meaningfully engaging (and I am using the term “meaningful” relative to social media) with the 2000 people you follow.
 I am guilty of this myself, but have learned to rein myself in.
 My goal on twitter is to curate a list of people I follow who are interesting and whom I want to engage with.
 So I went through and culled my list of twitter followers.
 I did this manually, and it took an afternoon while I was sick on the couch.
 There are plenty of apps you can download though to help you analyze your engagement and identify bots and accounts that have been inactive for a long period of time to help you filter accounts out.
 Accounts you are interested in but don’t necessarily want to follow you can always add to a list, there is an option to have lists that are both public and private.

-Facebook I don’t usually think of as social media, but of course it is.
 My Facebook account has been active since 2008 and although its accumulated a lot of stuff over the years I find I use it less and less as time goes on.
-Maybe Its feeling less cool, or weighed down with clickbait and spam, I don’t know.
+Maybe its feeling less cool, or its just weighed down with clickbait and spam, I don’t know.
 Typically I go through every once in a while anyways and “unfriend” inactive accounts, switch out profile pics and take care of things like broken links etc… .
-With social media so much a part of my life, and with it on my mind, I felt like my account needed more than a simple cleanup, it needed to be purged.
+With social media so much a part of my life I felt like my account needed more than a simple cleanup, it needed to be purged.
 I’m not a big fan of self censoring but I am a big fan of simplifying and taking more control over your social media presence.
-In that vein it made a lot of sense to me that I should take some time and go through my feed and weed out things like, dead links, and people I didn’t talk to or whose accounts were inactive.
-I also included in this cleanup thinks like my calendar of events, my face book page and other really random things that over the years I’ve lost interest in but never quite got around to letting go of…until now.
-My feeling was, and is, if I haven’t ever look at it in years I probably don’t need it.

 Once sent, emails don’t simply dissipate into the ether.
 They are stored on a server, in a building somehwere, that requires energy for power that is paid for by the company that hosts your email account.
 You may not see a pile of junk mail on the kitchen table, but it still leaves a footprint somewhere.
 My email was a horse of a different color.
 For starters, I had at least 40,000 emails loitering in my email account for reasons that even now are totally unknown.
 They weren’t anything special, just lots of store flyers and spam.
 The key to success here was I did some initial culling of the herd by using the filter function to sort through the emails according to size, then sender.
 I initially searched for anything over 20MB and got rid of the emails, then I deleted anything from the various political campaigns, newspapers and stores that constantly sending me mailers and essentially polluting account junkmail.
 From there it got easier.
 I continued on and switched between filtering out emails that were over 15MB, 10MB and so on, and emails that I knew I had a lot of but didn’t necessarily need to keep getting them.
 So for old emails from the New York Times, there was no reason to keep those.
 Then I searched for anything I could “unsubscribe” to, along with anything from people I no longer talk to, jobs i have long since quit and anything in my saved drafts, with a date that fell prior to 2006 (yes, a decade ago… like I said, this was a problem) The cumulative effect was it lightened the load, and while there is still a significant amount of email to deal with, I’m still working on it and so far i’ve cut it down by half.
 The key with email management is really in your folders.
 Learning to use them to sort your emails or learning how to use them with a filter, so that incoming emails bypass your general “In Box” and are filed directly into their folder can make it easier to sort through the ever growing mess.